 You want your kids to respect their stepparents, right?
-You want them to listen to Stepmom when she calls?
-To respect Stepdad when he talks to them?
+You want them to listen to stepmom when she calls?
+To respect stepdad when he talks to them?
 Of course you do.

-But once those significant others are in the picture with Mom and Dad, co-parenting families have to add a place setting (or two) at that “parents only” table.
+Once those significant others are in the picture with Mom and Dad, co-parenting families have to add a place setting (or two) at that “parents only” table.
 Each new addition brings her own beliefs and ways of doing things, and can often offer a new perspective on tricky subjects.
 They take on their own roles as parents to your child, and should be treated as such.